 Abi attended Brasenose College, University of Oxford, where in 2016 she graduated with a MBiochem (Hons) degree in Molecular and Cellular Biochemistry.
-Her focus during her final year was on cancer biology, virology and next generation sequencing.
-Abi’s master’s research project at The William Dunn School of Pathology at the University of Oxford focussed on investigating the interactions of the human Notch1 receptor.
-This involved expression of the human proteins in a novel expression system and determination of high resolution crystal structures and furthered her interest in novel cancer research approaches.
+Abi’s master’s research project at The William Dunn School of Pathology focussed on investigating the interactions of the human Notch1 receptor.
+Abi lectures for the CIPA Foundations program and leads tutorials on European and UK patent law for students studying for Qualifying Examinations.